-Appendix A: Cost and charge disclosures
+Appendix A: Administration charge and transaction cost disclosures

-The FCA requires that administration charges and transactions costs, in relation to each Relevant Scheme must be published by 30 September, in respect of the previous calendar year.
+The FCA requires that administration charges and transactions costs, in relation to each Relevant Scheme must be published by 30 September, in respect of the previous calendar year and be available for free on a publicly accessible website.
 These disclosures must include the costs and charges for each default arrangement and each alternative fund option that a member is able to select.
 They should also include an illustration of the compounding effect of the administration charges and transaction costs, on a prescribed basis and for a representative range of fund options that a policyholder is able to select.

-The Firm has compiled these disclosures and compounding illustrations, which are provided on a publicly accessible website at www.onefamily.com/help/legacy-products/pensions/governance-advisory-arrangement-report
+The Firm has compiled these disclosures and compounding illustrations, which are provided on a publicly accessible website at www.onefamily.com/help/legacy-products/pensions/governanceadvisory-arrangement-report

-Appendix B: Comparison report
+Appendix B: Approach to comparisons

 The FCA requires that a comparative assessment be made of certain sub-features of the Value for Money assessment.
-The GAA is required to compare the Firm's offering against a selected group other similar product options available in the market based on publicly available information.
+The GAA is required to compare the Firm's offering against a selected group of other similar product options available in the market based on publicly available information.
 If an alternative scheme(s) would offer better value, we must inform the pension provider.